intelie/gitbook-drilling/collector/configuration/store.json.md

 {% hint style="info" %}
-Instead of manually configuring this file, is also possible to use the remote control page [OPC Requests](./../remote-control/sources/opc-requests.md) to easily change settings.
+Instead of manually configuring this file, is also possible to use the remote control page [OPC Requests](./../remote-control/sources/opc-requests.md) to change the settings easily.
 {% endhint %}